PLEASE REMEMBER, IN AN EMERGENCY DIAL 999 FOR IMMEDIATE ASSISTANCE

 Women's Aid offer the following projects/support:

-- Outreach Support - support in a place of safety, our office or in the home for anyone (women and men) experiencing abuse.
-Last year outreach services supported over 300 victims of domestic abuse
+Outreach Support - support in a place of safety, our office or in the home for anyone (women and men) experiencing abuse.
+All victims receive support planning that is based on risk factors (high, medium or low) and individual support needs.
+Last year outreach services supported over 300 victims of domestic abuse.

-- Telephone Support - which last year received nearly 300 calls from victims needing support or information - call 01472 575757
+Telephone Support – General telephone support offered – call 575757 (Reverse charges can be accepted in an emergency.
+24 Hour ‘On Call’ service available.
+Last year received nearly 300 calls from victims needing support or information - call 01472 575757.

-- Facebook- you can contact us for support and/or help Women's Aid via Facebook
+Facebook- you can contact us for support and/or help Women's Aid via Facebook private message service.

-- Childrens Services - Children’s support and guidance whilst living in the refuge is provided by profits from our Charity Shops
+Childrens Services - Children’s support and guidance whilst living in the refuge is provided by profits from our Charity Shops.
+We currently run a 6 week programme called Helping Hands, for children who have experienced domestic abuse.

-- Volunteering - there are opportunities to become involved in volunteering for Womens Aid
+Volunteering - there are opportunities to become involved in volunteering in Shop work, Warehouse assistant, Admin, Reception, etc. Contact us if you are interested.

-- Survivors Group - a weekly self-support group offered to women who are or have been affected by domestic abuse.
-Call Maria on 01472 575757
+Survivors Group - a weekly self-support group run on a Friday morning, offered to women who are or have been affected by domestic abuse.
+Call Maria on 01472 575757 for more information.

-- Freedom Programme - a national programme being delivered locally twice a week allowing women time to explore domestic abuse, choices, behaviours, power and early warning signs of abuse
+Freedom Programme - a domestic abuse programme delivered twice a week on Wednesday morning or Wednesday evening allowing women and girls the time to explore domestic abuse, choices, behaviours, power and early warning signs of abuse.

-- Partnerships & Networking - Women's Aid also works closely with many other agencies, organisations and/or forums to raise awareness and provide information, literature, domestic violence training, leaflets, etc. across North East Lincolnshire
+Partnerships & Networking - Women's Aid also works closely with many other agencies, organisations and/or forums to raise awareness and provide information, literature, domestic violence training, leaflets, etc. across North East Lincolnshire.
+We operate ‘Open Days’ for agency staff who want to know more about what we do.

 MENS' ADVICE HELPLINE